Course Catalog and Electives

 In U.S. History, students develop a new, more abstract level of understanding of social studies concepts.
 The recommended context for developing this understanding is U.S. history and government, 1776 to 1877.
 Students explore the ideas, issues, and events from the framing of the Constitution through Reconstruction.
 After reviewing the founding of the United States and the Constitution, students explore the development of politics, society, culture, and economy in the United States to deepen conceptual understandings in civics, geography, and economics.

-Math Placement is determined by last course completed.
+Students progress to the next math course in sequence.
 SPS does not accept teacher or parent recommendations/requests to skip any level of math.
 There are no placement tests to determine a student’s placement.
 There is no skipping ahead in Math even with AL or HCC designation per district protocol.
 No exceptions.
+Please see 7th grade math options as that is the only opportunity to accelerate math after completing Math 6.

 Seattle Schools Math Progression in Full Detail